 Beyond showing up late and enduring peak wait times during the middle of the day, another common pitfall for guests at Animal Kingdom is the dreaded animal fatigue.
 This often occurs when focusing on rides early in the morning, finishing them up by 10 am, and then doing animal exhibit after animal exhibit, with the only reprieves coming from Animal Kingdom’s fantastic stage shows and restaurants.
 Suffice to say, variety is important–don’t do all the “animal stuff” back-to-back.
 Mix it up a bit so you can beat the crowds and enjoy a satisfying and well-rounded day at DAK!

-What do you think of normal park hours in 2023 at Animal Kingdom?
+What do you think of normal park hours at Animal Kingdom?
 Prefer to arrive first thing for Early Entry, later in the morning, afternoon, or evening?
 How do you take advantage of the operating quirks of DAK to beat the crowds?
 Do you agree or disagree with anything in our guide to park hours at Disney’s Animal Kingdom?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!